Understanding HTTP Methods

 Safe Operation

-• A safe operation is one that does not modify the state of the server.
+• A safe operation does not modify the state of the server.

 • When you perform a safe operation, you’re simply retrieving information, but you are not changing anything on the server.